CiM/dn

 PhD students and postdocs from the Cells in Motion Interfaculty Centre took part in a workshop on science communication and subsequently created articles about their research, with the support of one-on-one coaching provided by experienced communicators.

-Four of our junior scientists report on various aspects of their research on the fruit fly, using different media and narrative styles.
+Using different media and narrative styles, four of our junior scientists report on various aspects of their research using the fruit fly Drosophila as a model system.

 Easy to keep in small tubes with yeast food – and surprisingly similar in genetic terms to humans: the fruit fly Drosophila melanogaster can be used as a model organism to study fundamental biological processes.